-Professors: Weng, Zhang
+Professors: Weng, Yang

 The Chinese program provides students with exposure to the language, literature, and culture of China.
 The multiple levels of Chinese language courses offer a balanced emphasis on listening, reading, writing, and speaking, establishing a good foundation for ongoing language study.
 Students may study abroad in China or take part in other forms of advanced study to continue developing their language skills.
 Chinese Studies courses (in English) acquaint students with Chinese literary works and their social, political, and cultural contexts.